 Every website uses a domain name (e.g., www.yourbusiness.com).
-You can get a domain name from a domain name registrar, such as Domain.com or Google Domains, starting at under $10.
+You can get a domain name from a domain name registrar such as Domain.com or Google Domains starting under $10.
 Costs for domains vary by type (.com, .org, .store, and so on), and premium domain names can run into the thousands, as can domain names that have already been purchased and “parked” but not used by others.

-Here are a few of the most popular domain name registrars:
+Here are a few of the most popular domain name registration options:

 - Domain.com: Best for getting a domain name at a competitive price

-- Bluehost: Best for getting a free domain name with a low-cost web hosting plan
+- Bluehost: Best for getting a free domain name with a low-cost WordPress hosting plan

-- Squarespace: Best for those who want the easiest way to build a site and get a domain name
+- Squarespace: Best for those that want the easiest way to build a website and get a domain name

 If you need some help deciding, check out our list of the best domain name registrars.